pytorch/pytorch/ios/TestApp/README.md

 > The script can only be run on MacOS

-For those who want to do perf testing but don't have any iOS dev experience.
-The `bootstrap.sh` is the right tool for you.
+For those who want to do perf testing but don't have any iOS dev experience, the `bootstrap.sh` is the right tool for you.
 It'll automatically build and install the app on the device.
 But it does require you to have

 1. A valid iOS dev certificate installed on your local machine.
 2. A valid provisioning profile for code signing